Are you paying too much for Amazon Redshift? 4 steps to reduce your costs.

 We can see that our cluster has used between 30% and 58% of its disk space during this period.
 Since our cluster has seven dc2.large nodes, the total cluster storage is 1.12 Tb (160 GB * 7).
 So we’re using between 336 Gb (30%) and 650 Gb (58%) of storage at any given time.

-This means that if we want to keep our disk utilization no higher than 70-80% (a good rule of thumb to leave headroom for query execution), we can potentially reduce our cluster size from seven to five, resulting in a total storage of 5 * 160 Gb = 800 Gb.
-Our peak disk utilization of 650 Gb will be approximately 81%, which is acceptable since the peak is short-lived.
+This means that if we want to keep our disk utilization no higher than 70-80% (a good rule of thumb to leave headroom for query execution), we can reduce our cluster size from seven to five, resulting in a total storage of 5 * 160 Gb = 800 Gb.
+Our peak disk usage of 650 Gb will be approximately 81%, which is acceptable since the peak is short-lived.

 Note that these calculations are all approximate, since your cluster may use a different amount of disk for disk-based queries after the resize, so it is important to look at the characteristics of your disk-based queries too (see below).
-However, it gives a good starting point for estimating the minimum number of nodes for your cluster.
+However, it gives a good starting point for estimating the smallest number of nodes for your cluster.

 So now that we know we may only need five nodes to support our typical data storage needs for the cluster, lets move on to our WLM concurrency.